t4sk/t4sk.github.io/video-scripts/functions.md

 like sending `Ether` to each address.

 Now what would happen if the array of addresses in contract `A` is huge, and contract `B` tries to get it?
-This function will fail every time, because it would use up all gas before the function can be completed.
-As long the array in contract `A` is big, the function in contract `B` will fail, and many people are unhappy that they can't receive `Ether`.
+The function in contract `B` will fail every time, and many people are unhappy that they can't receive `Ether`.

 So to summarize, when writing smart contracts you rather be safe than sorry and one way to be